prashantRmishra/System-design/FaceBook-live-comment/readme.md

 ***When the `Comment-Service` receives a new comment how will it know which `LiveComment-Service` instance should it sent the new comment to ?***

 **Solution 1(Good): Zookeeper**
-A central Dispatcher-Service like **Zookeeper** (it is like a registry service that can be used in service discovery) `Zookeeper` will keep mapping of all the `LiveComment-Service` and the videos each are responsible for.
+A central Dispatcher-Service like **Zookeeper** (it is like a registry service that can be used in service discovery).

+`Zookeeper` will keep mapping of all the `LiveComment-Service` and the videos each are responsible for.
 So, when a new client want to connect over sse (to get live comments) it is going to request either to `Comment-Service` or `LiveComment-Service` and we are going to ask Zookeeper which `LiveComment-Service` this should subscribe to.
 Zookeeper will give us host ip address (and other details)